UAlbertaALTLab/crk-db/README.md

   - This is a living source.
 * [Maskwacîs][Maskwacis] [_Nehiyawêwina Pîkiskwewinisa / Dictionary of Cree Words_][MD] (`MD`)
   - This a static source.
 We are using a manually-edited version of the original dictionary.
+# This is a static source for now.
 * _Alberta Elders' Cree Dictionary_ (`AECD` or `AE` or `ED`)
   - This is a static source.
 * [Albert Lacombe][Lacombe]'s _Dictionnaire de la langue des Cris_ (`DLC`)